drangara/MFIX-Exa/docs/source_docs/getting_started/hpc/Joule2.rst

      export CSG_LIB_DIR=$HOME/<path/to/my/csg-lib-install-dir>
      export ASCENT_INSTALL_DIR=$HOME/<path/to/my/ascent-install-dir>

-  to a descriptive path that the user has read/write access to.
+  to a path that you have read/write access to.
   You will need to recall these paths later if you want to build MFIX-Exa with the optional dependencies.
-* After building the `mfix` executable (with cmake), you can build the PIC-to-DEM restarter app by:
+* After building the `mfix` executable (with cmake), you can build the PIC-to-DEM restarter app by executing the following command in the `build` directory

   .. code:: bash